-Brian Kardon, Chief Marketing Officer of InVision, a product design software developer, is not surprised by these results.
-Since its inception, InVision has operated as a fully remote organisation and its team members have quickly realised that by using the same tools and adhering to the same processes, they could collaborate more effectively and achieve better outcomes.
+Brian Kardon, the Chief Marketing Officer of InVision, a software development company focused on product design, isn’t taken aback by these findings at all.
+InVision has always been a completely remote organization from its start, and its team members quickly realized that by using the same tools and processes, they could collaborate more efficiently and obtain better results.

-As businesses begin to reopen, many software teams are faced with the challenge of finding a suitable way to continue operating.
-With some team members returning to the office and others preferring to remain working from home, different perspectives are likely to arise, as Kardon mentioned.
-For example, some meetings may take place in person while others are conducted online, and certain groups may have access to privileges that are not available to others.
-As a result, uneven adherence to procedures that should typically be standard may be observed.
+As businesses reopen, many software teams are discovering the challenge of sustaining operations.
+With some team members returning to the office and others electing to continue working remotely, various viewpoints may surface, as Kardon noted.
+For instance, some meetings may occur in-person, while some may be held virtually, and certain groups may have access to privileges not accessible to others.
+Hence, unequal compliance with typical protocols may be noticed.

-It is possible that the difference between remote learning and in-person learning could become entrenched in the long-term.
-This disparity could become more pronounced over time, indicating the ultimate danger in predominantly remote workforces: the potential emergence of two distinct organisations.
+It’s plausible that the distinction between remote and in-person learning could become deeply rooted in the future.
+This contrast may become increasingly noticeable over time, demonstrating the primary hazard in remote workforces: the emergence of two distinct entities.

-With an extensive background in establishing and managing successful remote software teams that work well alongside in-house teams, Works has developed a set of best practices to help hybrid teams achieve their desired outcome.
-These best practices typically include:
+Given the broad experience in creating and managing remote software teams that synergize effectively with in-house teams, Works has produced a series of optimum practices to assist hybrid teams in achieving their objectives.
+These practices generally include:

-- In order to ensure that all parties involved are given a fair and equal opportunity to participate in any form of electronic communication, it is essential to establish a set of guidelines that must be followed.
-This includes, but is not limited to, making attendance at video conferences mandatory for all participants.
-Additionally, the use of email, instant messaging, and other forms of electronic communication should be implemented in accordance with these guidelines in order to ensure a productive and efficient exchange.
+- Establishing a set of guidelines that everyone must follow is crucial to ensure that all parties are given an equal opportunity to participate in any type of electronic communication.
+This includes, but is not limited to, mandating attendance at video conferences for all participants.
+Moreover, the use of email, instant messaging, and other electronic communication platforms should adhere to these guidelines to facilitate productive and efficient communication.

-- Culture: Create rituals to honour team successes and reinforce the company’s guiding principles.
+- Culture: Develop rituals to commemorate team achievements and reinforce the company’s guiding principles.

-Advances in technology that were once believed to be the exclusive realm of software engineers of the future are now readily available, and they are demonstrating their effectiveness.
-To ensure that the progress made while working remotely is sustained, teams should continue to adhere to the highest standards of practice that were established during the period of remote work.
+Technological breakthroughs that were once considered the exclusive domain of the future’s software engineers are now easily accessible, and their effectiveness is being proven.
+To maintain the progress achieved while working remotely, teams must continue to adhere to the top standards of practice established during the remote work phase.